TheThingsNetwork/docs/_includes/current/arduino/_usage.md

 }
 ```

-The actual streams you'd pass to `ttn.init()` depend on the board you use and the Serial Port you connected a LoRaWAN module to.
-For The Things Uno and Node use the Serial Ports and baud rates from the template.
+The actual streams you'd pass to the constructor depend on the board you use and the Serial Port you connected a LoRaWAN module to.
+For The Things Uno and Node use the Serial Ports and baud rates shown here.

+The third argument for the constructor is a constant to set the frequency plan your device operators on.
+Replace `/* TTN_FP_EU868 or TTN_FP_US915 */` with either `TTN_FP_EU868` or `TTN_FP_US915`.

 ## Activate

 In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initializing the library, we have to activate the device.

 There are two ways to activate your device.
+By default your device is registered to use OTAA.
+You can personalise a device to use ABP.

 ### Over The Air Activation (OTAA)